cosmos/cosmos-sdk/x/capability/docs/README.md

 store maintains a globally unique auto-incrementing index and a mapping from capability index to a set of capability owners that are defined as a module and capability name tuple.
-The in-memory ephemeral state keeps track of the actual capabilities with both forward and reverse indexes.
+The in-memory ephemeral state keeps track of the actual capabilities, represented as addresses in local memory, with both forward and reverse indexes.
 The forward index maps module name and capability tuples to the capability name.
 The reverse index maps between the module and capability name and the capability itself.